MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-one-click.md

 #### File formats

-One-click ingestion supports ingesting from source data in all [data formats supported by Azure Data Explorer for ingestion](ingestion-supported-formats.md).
+The ingestion wizard supports ingesting from source data in all [data formats supported by Azure Data Explorer for ingestion](ingestion-supported-formats.md).

 ### Editor window